Book with us by March 31st, 2022 and we'll give you the flexibility to change your plans for free up to 30 days before you depart. Full details

 Food and drink

 Mexico is world renowned for its cuisine so make the most of it while you are over there!
-You will find that the food varies greatly from region to region; the food from Puebla 'comida poblana' is particularly recommended and in particular its 'mole' or chocolate and chile sauce.
+You will find that the food varies greatly from region to region; the food from Puebla 'comida poblana' is particularly recommended and in particular its 'mole' or chocolate and chili sauce.
 Most meals are served with tortillas, frijoles (fried beans) and a range of salsas.
 Try some of Mexico's national beers, tequilas and of course its coffee which is tasty but often served weak.

 Many of the indigenous population, especially in the high land areas do not like having their photos taken so please be sensitive to this.